bartificer/programming-by-stealth/docs/_tidbits/tidbit13.md

     Accept wildcard characters?  false
 ```

-For our final example, let's use the `-Quiet` option to suppress the output from each individual game, let's increase the number of games simulated to the maximum, and let's suppress the data stream:
+For our final example, let's use the `-Quiet` switch to suppress the output from each individual game, let's also increase the number of games simulated to the maximum, and finally, let's suppress the data stream:

 ```powershell
 & ./Invoke-MontyHallSimulation.ps1 -Count 5000 -Quiet | Out-Null